 We will provide you with a schedule, including where each event will take place.
 The name of the room, its function, and a schedule of its use will be posted on the door of each room.
-The first session of each day will be a plenary lecture, so everyone who wishes to attend will be going to the same place at the same time.

 - Wander around the facilities as much as you need to in order to find each place you will need. - Head to activities with plenty of time for getting lost and found again. - Locate essential facilities such as toilets, fire escapes, and the dining hall before you need them. - Keep your schedule with you. - Prepare scripts to ask for help or directions, with gestures if necessary (for example, you could point to the name of the activity you're trying to find).